 For many of our followers in the northern hemisphere, the nights are drawing in.
 It might mean less time for riding, but it leaves more time for building and fettling—and reading.
-So we’ve picked out five books that have impressed us recently.
-Is there room for one of these on your bookshelf?
+So we’ve picked out five motorcycle books that have impressed us recently.
+Is there room for one of these on your shelf?

 Alpinestars: One Goal.
 One Vision.
 50 Years Alpinestars is celebrating a milestone this year—its 50th anniversary.
 It’s always been one of the most stylish moto apparel brands, but did you know that it started out as a boot manufacturer in Northern Italy?
 Alpinestars’ rich and visual heritage is now chronicled in a hardcover, full color book, a journey through five decades of octane-fuelled motorsport.

 Between the covers you’ll find 256 pages of contributions from legends like Roger DeCoster, Kenny Roberts Sr., Randy Mamola, Mick Doohan and Jeremy McGrath, as well as veteran motorcycle journalist Chris Jonnum.
 And as you’d expect, the design is impeccable. $45.
 [Buy]

 The Total Motorcycling Manual This new release from Cycle World magazine is one of those books that will keep on selling forever.
 It’s a horribly clichéd phrase, but the words ‘instant classic’ spring to mind.
 The Manual fits into that small category of essential motorcycling non-fiction, alongside David Hough’s Proficient Motorcycling series and Keith Code’s A Twist of The Wrist.